kongdejun/Hello-world-/README.md

-# Hello-world-
+# Hello-world
-First github repository for trial.
+First github repository for trial by Kong, Dejun.
+The purpose is to learn how git works.